wikindx/wikindx/website/web/src/content/install/upgrade.md

 If you are upgrading, read this document carefully.
 Follow the instructions below depending on the starting version.

-Instead, you can also install again Wikindx in a different folder from a copy of the `components` and `data` folders and a backup of the database.
+Instead, you can also install again WIKINDX in a different folder from a copy of the `components` and `data` folders and a backup of the database.

 __BACK UP YOUR DATABASE BEFORE ANY UPGRADING!!!!!!!__